Bachelor of Arts

 Your Briercrest degree will also help establish you as a man or womanof integrity-a very important quality for employers.

 You'll take 36 hours of arts and science courses-something you won't get in a two-year business program or a Bachelor of Commerce.

 An arts and science education will equip you with the following competencies that will help you succeed in the business world:

 In your fourth year, you'll take specialized business classes designed to help you apply what you know and believe to real-life scenarios from the business world.
 You'll examine case studies, business literature, and many other sources of information that will teach you about problem-solving, human relations, and business ethics.

-4) Six years' worth of degrees in four
+3) Six years' worth of classes in four

 Our Saskatchewan Polytechnic Affiliation